thecodingmachine/graphqlite/docs/authentication_authorization.md

 ```

 <a name="connectframework"></a>
-## Connecting GraphQL-Controllers to your framework's security module
+## Connecting GraphQLite to your framework's security module

-GraphQL-Controllers needs to know if a user is logged or not, and what rights it has.
+GraphQLite needs to know if a user is logged or not, and what rights it has.
 But this is specific of the framework you use.

-To plug GraphQL-Controllers to your framework's security, you will have to provide 2 classes implementing the
+To plug GraphQLite to your framework's security, you will have to provide 2 classes implementing the
-`TheCodingMachine\GraphQL\Controllers\Security\AuthenticationServiceInterface`
+`TheCodingMachine\GraphQLite\Security\AuthenticationServiceInterface`
-and the `TheCodingMachine\GraphQL\Controllers\Security\AuthorizationServiceInterface`.
+and the `TheCodingMachine\GraphQLite\Security\AuthorizationServiceInterface`.

-<div class="alert alert-info"><strong>Symfony users:</strong> The GraphQL-Controllers bundle comes with the classes linking
+<div class="alert alert-info"><strong>Symfony users:</strong> The GraphQLite bundle comes with the classes linking
-GraphQL-Controllers to the security bundle.
+GraphQLite to the security bundle.
 So you don't have to do anything.
 </div>

-These 2 interfaces act as adapters between GraphQL-Controllers and your framework:
+These 2 interfaces act as adapters between GraphQLite and your framework:

 ```php
 interface AuthenticationServiceInterface